On the space of subgroups of Baumslag-Solitar groups I: perfect kernel and phenotype: Limits of finite phenotype subgroups

-Since the outgoing degree at $v$ is equal to the ingoing degree, all ingoing edges at $v$ are loops as well.
+Since the outgoing degree at $v$ is equal to the incoming degree, all incoming edges at $v$ are loops as well.
 Therefore $\BSe(\alpha)$ consists only of the vertex $v$ and $d$ loops.
 It is thus finite as wanted. \end{proof}